Thursday, Apr 27, 2017, 5:00 am

 Like what you’ve read?
 Subscribe to In These Times magazine, or make a tax-deductible donation to fund this reporting.

-Jim Goodman is a dairy farmer from Wonewoc, Wisconsin.
+Jim Goodman is a retired dairy farmer from Wonewoc, Wis., and represents Family Farm Defenders as National Family Farm's Coalition board president.

 More by Jim Goodman